 I am a doctoral candidate in the Division of Applied

-Mathematics at Brown University.
-My primary research interests include applied toplogy and utilizing methods from topological
+Mathematics at Brown University, and a visiting scholar at the University of Texas at Austin.
+My primary research interests include applied topology and utilizing methods from topological

-data analysis to study dynamical systems and biological phenomena.
+formation, and biological phenomena.
 I am also

 My research advisor is Björn Sandstede, and I am co-advised by Andrew Blumberg at the University of Texas at Austin.
 I am a recipient of the National Science Foundation GRFP award.

-Room 209, 170 Hope Street
+Room 209, 170 Hope St.

 melissa_mcguirl at brown dot edu